Updated for the 2016 holiday season!

 Meet Santa – San Diego style

 Santa doesn’t come to San Diego on a sled pulled by reindeer.
 He comes on a surfboard!
-See Santa arrive by watercraft on November 29, 2014 at Seaport Village and then take photos with him on his surfboard.
+See Santa decked in board shorts arrive by watercraft on November 26, 2016 at Seaport Village and then take photos with him on his surfboard.
 Enjoy a holiday parade, children’s crafts, and live street performers in this unique shopping venue.
-Take a Polar Express hayride to visit Santa at the Annual Christmas in the Valley at Bates Nut Farm on December 12 & 13, 2014.
+Take a Polar Express hayride to visit Santa at the Annual Christmas in the Valley at Bates Nut Farm on December 2 and 3, 2016.
 This free event includes live entertainment, Christmas carols, and storytelling.
 Come early enough to see Santa arrive by fire truck or helicopter!
 A special breakfast with Santa at Neiman Marcus is held on two Saturdays in December and sells out quickly.
 Parents and kids love the chance to have more conversations with Santa and Mrs. Claus as well as yummy breakfast foods and special photos taken.
 Call the store directly for schedule and booking.

 Theme Park Christmas Fun